dovideh/KD100/README.md

-I'll update the README.md to reflect the new features and improvements in version 1.4.9.
-Here's the updated README:

 ```markdown
 # Huion KD100 Linux Driver
 A simple driver for the Huion KD100 mini Keydial written in C to give the device some usability while waiting for Huion to fix their Linux drivers.
 Each button can be configured to either act as a key/multiple keys or to execute a program/command.